addygonzales/MAGD150-Work-/README.md

 Lab 4 was pizza themed!
 Creating ellipses within one another to create the pizza and the crust.
 Using 'if else' statements clicking numbers 1, 2, & 3 will change the color of the pizza from red, green, and white.
 Using toggles will make statements true and false.

+Lab 9 is image, sound, and video.
+My image was a cupcake, bang was the sound, and the video was tinting the image.

+Processing was brand new to me and these are basic images but overall enjoyed learning something new.